lagabyok/lagabyok/README.md

 ---

+### **What Do I Offer?**

+In my world, technology is not just code; it’s a tool to solve real problems.
+I use AI, Machine Learning, and software development to create solutions that not only work, but also **connect with people** and generate tangible impact.

+I’m an expert at merging worlds: my legal background combined with my passion for video games and music gives me a unique and disruptive perspective.

+* **Specialties:**
+    * **Artificial Intelligence:** AI agents, Machine Learning, and generative models applied to business challenges.
+    * **UX/IX Research:** Designing user-centered experiences, guided by data to ensure every interaction matters.
+    * **Web & Software Development:** Tailored solutions in Python, R, and Node.js.

+---

-## 👀 What I Love
+## 👀 * **My Vision:**
-- 💡 Creative and innovative projects that break the mold.
+- 💡 Creative and innovative projects that break molds.
-- 🌍 Challenges with real social and environmental impact.
+- 🌍 Challenges with real impact.
-- 🎮 Technology with a playful twist (because innovation can be fun too).
+- 🎮 Technology with a playful touch (because innovation can also be fun).
-- 🛠️ Collaborating with people who want to bring value and change the game.
+- 🛠️ Collaborating with people who want to add value and change the game.

+---

 ---